 Friends and family will probably ask you to describe what Youth In Governance is all about.
-In case you might be unsure yourself about what exactly it is that you have signed up for or how best to explain it to others, the program could be summarized as:
+In case you might be unsure yourself about what exactly it is that you have signed up, for or how best to explain it to others, the program could be summarized as:

-"Youth In Governance (YIG) is a program that helps young people and government officials work together to make positive changes in Kenosha County.
-YIG members serve on one of seven Kenosha County Board committees where they have a voice in the decisions that affect them and their community."
+"Youth In Governance (YIG) is a program that helps young people and government official's work together to make positive changes in Kenosha County.
+Youth In Governance members serve on one of seven Kenosha County Board committees where they have a voice in the decisions that affect them and their community."

-History of the Kenosha County Youth in Governance Program
+History of the Kenosha County Youth In Governance Program

-Data from a local Search Institute survey in 2006 documented that only 23 percent of youth perceive that their communities value youth and only 27 percent believe that youth are given useful roles in the community.
+Data from a local Search Institute survey in 2006 documented that only 23 percent of youth perceived that their community valued youth and only 27 percent believed that youth were given useful roles in the community.
 These results were among the lowest of all the assets measured in the survey and were lower than similar assets measured at the national level.

 Kenosha County and Kenosha County government value the youth of our community.
-In response to the lack of leadership opportunities for Kenosha County youth as reported in the 2006 Search Institute survey, the Kenosha County Extension Education Committee proposed that the Kenosha County Board of Supervisors develop a Youth In Governance program.
+In response to the lack of leadership opportunities for Kenosha County youth, as reported in the 2006 Search Institute survey, the Kenosha County Extension Education Committee proposed that the Kenosha County Board of Supervisors develop a Youth In Governance program.
 It is thought that youth leadership development is critical in building civic capacity and long-term community sustainability in Kenosha County.
 Programs that teach useful skills and build the self-confidence of young people ensure capable, effective leaders for the next generation.